-That's the same engine as found in the Toyota C-HR SUV and Toyota Prius hybrid hatchback, but the Corolla is also introducing a more powerful 2.0-litre, 178bhp setup, with a 0-62mph time of just over eight seconds.
+The 1.8-litre is the same engine as found in the Toyota C-HR SUV and Toyota Prius hatchback, but the Corolla also introduced a more powerful 2.0-litre, 178bhp setup, with a 0-62mph time of just over eight seconds.
 It's both more expensive and less efficient than the 1.8-litre, however, so isn't expected to be a popular choice, but Touring Sports buyers who regularly tow or carry heavy loads may prefer it.

 The Corolla Touring Sports is intended to make up for the fact that the hatchback Corolla doesn't boast class-leading interior or boot space; it has both greater legroom in the back and a larger luggage compartment than its sister model.

 As with the hatchback, low running costs are central to the Corolla Touring Sports' appeal: CO2 emissions start as low as 76g/km and fuel economy tops out at 66mpg in the most efficient specification.
 From behind the wheel, it feels very similar to the Corolla hatchback – which is to say it's much more satisfying to drive than the Auris, but still some way off class leaders for handling like the Ford Focus and SEAT Leon.

 Seats up (and with the 1.8-litre hybrid engine), the Corolla Touring Sports' all-important boot capacity is 598 litres.
-That's reduced slightly to 581 litres if you go for the 2.0-litre, but still about 25 litres off what the current Volkswagen Golf Estate can carry.
+That's reduced slightly to 581 litres if you go for the 2.0-litre, but still about 25 litres off what the Mk7 Volkswagen Golf Estate could carry.